 Wisdom over aggression — strength guided by restraint

-Rather than emphasizing ferocity, the Nanjing beast conveys quiet authority, aligning with the city’s role as a place of governance, scholarship, and tradition.
+Rather than emphasizing ferocity, the Nanjing guardian conveys quiet authority, aligning with the city’s long-standing role as a center of governance, scholarship, and tradition.

 From Ancient Symbol to Modern Identity